AlanSeyfir/road-to-developer/README.md

 See it like 30daysofcode or 100days.
 But for me I want it to be until my semester ends (Dec 11).
 However it can be pretty tiredsome so I will make every month a recap or something
 I don't that just came out of my mind right now.

+Ok, so I'm starting to learn spring to code frontend and backend bc I can't think an exercise for java.
+That's why I found spring mix web dev and j a v a.